 Onboarding faculty and staff new to UW Flex is essential but not sufficient.
 Ongoing professional development helps them focus on the model.
 This level of professional development requires a sustainable training model, which will vary by institution.
 Components might include a well-financed plan budgeted from the start, regularly scheduled meetings, and a design that withstands program growth per the institution’s business model.

 - Putting students at the center of the UW Flexible Option model provides direction for curriculum development and support for student success.

-- Development of the curriculum design and delivery model as a non-term program that provides students access to learning outcomes, curated content (learning resources), practice assessments and feedback, and Academic Success Coach support as they create an Individualized Learning Plan and prepare to prove mastery of competencies—all on their own schedules.
+- The curriculum design and delivery model is a non-term program that provides students access to learning outcomes, curated content (learning resources), practice assessments and feedback, and Academic Success Coach support as they create an Individualized Learning Plan and prepare to prove mastery of competencies—all on their own schedules.

 The UW Flex focus on nontraditional adult learners provided further direction for all involved in the academic design and development processes.
 This dedication to nontraditional adult learners also provided context for non-academic program pieces such as operations, marketing, and recruitment.

 This UW Flexible Option learning management system preview shows how Bachelor of Science in Business Administration projects are structured and how students might interact with materials.